oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/custom-model/custom-model.md

 * Lab 1 has been completed
 * Your OCI user is a member of the group that was created in Lab 1
 * Accessibility to your tenancy's [home region](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingregions.htm)
-* Sufficient resource availability within your home region for Vision
+* Sufficient resource availability within your home region for 1 Vision Model

 ## **Task 1:** Create an AI Vision Project
 *\[2 minutes\]*

 1. Create a Project, which is a logical container for AI Vision models.
-From the OCI services menu, click *Vision* under *AI Services*.
+From the OCI services menu, click **AI Services** > **Vision**

 ![OCI Services Menu](./images/1-menu-analytics-and-ai-vision.png)